Tracking Everything Everywhere All at Once: Related Work

 \paragraph{Sparse feature tracking.} Tracking features~\cite{lowe2004distinctive,bay2008speeded} across images is essential for a wide range of applications such as Structure from Motion~(SfM)~\cite{schonberger2016structure, agarwal2011building,snavely2008modeling} and SLAM~\cite{durrant2006simultaneous}.
 While sparse feature tracking~\cite{lucas1981iterative,tomasi1991detection,shi1994good,detone2018superpoint} can establish long-range correspondence, this correspondence is limited to a set of distinctive interest points, and often restricted to rigid scenes.
 Hence, below we focus on work that can produce dense pixel motion for general videos.

 \paragraph{Optical flow.} Optical flow has traditionally been formulated as an optimization problem~\cite{horn1981determining,black1993framework,brox2009large,weinzaepfel2013deepflow}.
-However, recent advances in deep learning have enabled direct prediction of optical flow using neural networks with improved quality and efficiency~\cite{fischer2015flownet,ilg2017flownet,sun2018pwc,hui2018liteflownet}.
+However, recent advances have enabled direct prediction of optical flow using neural networks with improved quality and efficiency~\cite{fischer2015flownet,ilg2017flownet,sun2018pwc,hui2018liteflownet}.
 One leading method, RAFT~\cite{teed2020raft}, estimates flow through iterative updates of a flow field based on 4D correlation volumes.
-While optical flow methods allow for precise motion estimation between consecutive frames, they are not suited to long-range motion estimation: chaining pairwise optical flow to produce longer trajectories results in drift and fails to handle occlusions; and directly computing optical flow between distant frames (i.e., larger displacements) often results in temporal inconsistency~\cite{brox2010large,weinzaepfel2013deepflow}.
+While optical flow methods allow for precise motion estimation between consecutive frames, they are not suited to long-range motion estimation: chaining pairwise optical flow into longer trajectories results in drift and fails to handle occlusions, while directly computing optical flow between distant frames (i.e., larger displacements) often results in temporal inconsistency~\cite{brox2010large,weinzaepfel2013deepflow}.
+Multi-frame flow estimation methods~\cite{ren2019fusion,janai2018unsupervised,irani1999multi,volz2011modeling} can address some limitations of two-frame optical flow, but still struggle to handle long-range motion.

-\paragraph{Multi-frame flow.} To move beyond the limitations of two-frame optical flow, a number of methods have explored multi-frame flow estimation~\cite{ren2019fusion,janai2018unsupervised,irani1999multi,volz2011modeling}.
-A notable recent approach, PIPs~\cite{harley2022particle}, can estimate multi-frame trajectories through occlusions by leveraging context within a wider temporal window~(8 frames).
-However, to produce motion for a video longer than this temporal window, PIPs still must chain correspondences, a process that (1) is prone to drift and (2) will lose track of points that remain occluded beyond the window.
-In contrast, our method optimizes motion globally across the entire video, enabling accurate long-range tracking, even through long periods of occlusion.